mikenomitch/quick-nomad-stack/README.md

 ### After Terraform Apply

-After applying the Terraform, the Nomad Servers and Clients are configured to automatically find one another.
+After applying the Terraform, the Nomad Servers and Clients are configured to automatically find one another using (Cloud Auto-join functionality)[https://www.nomadproject.io/docs/configuration/server_join#cloud-auto-join].

-In order to connect to your Nomad cluster, you must first create a Management ACL Token:
+In order to connect to your Nomad cluster, you must first create a (Management ACL Token)[https://learn.hashicorp.com/tutorials/nomad/access-control-tokens?in=nomad/access-control#token-types]:
 * Copy "nomad_server_url" from `terraform output`
 * Set environment variable to connect to Nomad servers via CLI `export NOMAD_ADDR=<nomad_server_url>`
 * Create a management token `nomad acl boostrap`